 Here are a few of the most common critters that you’ll find under the house:

-- Voles.
-Voles build elaborate tunnel systems which could lead them directly under your foundation.
+• Voles.
+Voles build elaborate tunnel systems that could lead them directly under your foundation.

-- Mice.
-Mice may set up shop under the house in order to have easy access to food stores within your home.
+• Mice.
+Mice may set up shop under the house to have easy access to food stores within your home.

 Each of these animals finds the area under your house as an ideal location to live in.
 But when these animals move in, they can bring unpleasant odors and dangerous diseases to your doorstep.